 When determining the location, venues, and sites for the Olympics, existing or temporary infrastructures and venues are given priority.
 Any plans to build new venues for the Olympics may only be considered if they follow sustainable legacy plans.
 In the end, the IOC Session has to make the final decision of the election of the host country.

 In order to participate in the Olympic Games, team officials, competitors, and team personnel must comply with the Olympic Charter and World Anti-Doping Code.
 People who choose to participate must be a national of the country they are representing and competing for.
-There is no specific age limit for competitors in the Olympics.
-The age limit will depend on the International Federation, and see if they have any limit on their specific sport.
+There is no general age limit for competitors in the Olympics.
+The age limit will depend on the International Federation and the limit on their specific sport.

 Olympic athletes can compete and practice the sport without any discrimination based on their color, race, age, sex, religion, disability, or any other unchangeable status.
 There must be equal and fair gender representation as well.
 Athletes are also protected for their physical and mental health and have the right to be protected from any form of harassment or abuse.
-Athletes should be a part of a clean and fair sporting environment that includes transparency on issues such as competition manipulation, doping, qualification process, and refereeing/judging.
-All athletes have the right to go gain all information on the competition and other athletes in a timely manner.
-Athletes should report any unethical behavior without retaliation.
+Competitors should be a part of a clean and fair sporting environment that includes transparency on issues such as competition manipulation, doping, qualification process, and refereeing/judging.
+All athletes have the right to obtain all information on the competition and other athletes in a timely manner.
+Athletes should also be able to report any unethical behavior without retaliation.

-Athletes must also adhere to certain guidelines and rules.
+Athletes must adhere to certain guidelines and rules.
 They must uphold the values and principles of the Olympics.
-All athletes must compete as clean athletes, and may not partake in any doping or manipulations of the competitions.
+All competitors must compete as clean athletes and may not partake in any doping or manipulations of the competitions.
 Athletes must also respect other athletes, volunteers, teams, and everyone involved in the tournament and should not discriminate against them.
-Overall, athletes should act like role models, who act responsibly and practice in clean sports.
+Overall, athletes should act like role models who compete responsibly and practice good sportsmanship.

-Athletes may express their views under certain platforms.
-They can express their opinions on any traditional or digital media platforms.
+Athletes may express their views on certain platforms.
+For example, they can express their opinions on any traditional or digital media platform.
 They may also express opinions at team meetings or during interviews and press conferences.
-However, athletes should keep in mind that expressing their opinions and views is different from demonstrating and protests.
+However, athletes should keep in mind that expressing their opinions and views differs from demonstrating and protesting.
 Athletes should not use any political gestures (kneeling or hand gestures).
 They should also not partake in showcasing any political messages such as armbands or signs.
 Overall, the Olympics wishes to keep the movement a neutral place to promote harmony through sports.

-The IOC’s goal is to promote and help lead the Olympic movement throughout the world.
-They promote and support good governance and ethics of the sports, as well as fair play.
+The IOC’s goal is to promote and help lead the Olympic Movement throughout the world.
+They promote and support good governance and ethics of sport, as well as fair play.
 They support and encourage the development of sports and sports competitions.
 They also aim to act against all forms of discrimination that may affect the Olympic Movement.
-The IOC also promotes and supports the inclusion of women in all levels of sports, thereby promoting the equality of men and women.
+The IOC supports the inclusion of women in all levels of sports, thereby promoting the equality of men and women.
 Overall, the IOC promotes equality and fair play in the Olympic Movement and encourages a positive environment.

 As athletes competing in the Olympics, they have certain rights and responsibilities.
-All athletes cannot be discriminated against race, religion, sex, sexual orientation, political opinions, disability, or any other status.
+All athletes cannot be discriminated against based on race, religion, sex, sexual orientation, political opinions, disability, or any other status.
 Athletes also have the right to privacy to help protect their personal information.
 All athletes also have freedom of expression.
-Some responsibilities they have include, upholding the values of the Olympic movement and following the guidelines of the Olympic Charter.
-All athletes must also compete as clean athletes who partake in fair competition and respect the integrity of the game.
+Some responsibilities they have include upholding the values of the Olympic movement and following the guidelines of the Olympic Charter.
+They must also compete as clean athletes who partake in fair competition and respect the integrity of the game.